fadi-theodory/Prediction-of-Product-Sales/README.md

 ## Model

-We used linear regression and random forest
+We used linear regression and random forest regressor the metrics for random forest were as followig:
-Report the most important metrics
+**Results of the tuned random forests Regression Metrics: Training Data** MAE = 653.581
+MSE = 868,838.966
+RMSE = 932.115
+R^2 = 0.706

+**Regression Metrics: Test Data**
+MAE = 734.559
+MSE = 1,118,876.716
+RMSE = 1,057.770
+R^2 = 0.594

+we can see that the model is over fitting
+However, i

 Refer to the metrics to describe how well the model would solve the business problem